cosmicjs/cosmicjs-node/README.md

 ### Getting started
 Go to [https://cosmicjs.com](https://cosmicjs.com), create an account and setup a bucket.

-NOTE: This is a package for running Node on the server.
-To compile an app to the browser, use the [official Cosmic JS Browser package](https://github.com/cosmicjs/cosmicjs-node).
+NOTE: This is a package for server-side apps using Node.js.
+For all browser-based apps, use the [official Cosmic JS Browser package](https://github.com/cosmicjs/cosmicjs-node).
+These two packages will soon be merged to allow for universal application development with Cosmic JS.

 #### Install
 ```